babs20/babs-portfolio/README.md

-# Brady Blair Portfolio Website
+# Brady Blair's Portfolio Website

 Built using TypeScript, React, and TailwindCSS.